7 Numbers That Help Put The Northern California Wildfires Into Perspective

 At least 1,500 homes and businesses have been destroyed.

-Over 79,000 acres have been burned since the fires broke out this weekend, a fire official said.
-That’s nearly 60,000 football fields.
+Over 115,000 acres have been burned since the fires broke out this weekend, a fire official said.
+That’s more than 87,000 football fields.

-Note: This story has been updated with the latest developments.